garwin00/paula_scher/paula_scher.md

 # Conclusions

 Paula Scher is one of those names that I keep hearing mentioned in conversation but before researching this essay I didn't really know too much of her work.
 I had looked at some of her work for the Public Theatre but everything else was a mystery.
-I can see now why people think so highly of her work, and why she has been the recipient of over 300 awards.
+Looking at what I've seen from her I can see now why people think so highly of her work, and why she has been the recipient of over 300 awards.
 I'm going to continue following her career with interest and when I see some of her work, I'll know just what it took to create.
+Her attention to detail and ability to break conventions is something that I've come to really admire, and I look forward to seeing what she does in future.
+I'd just like to end with this quote that I found sums up Paula's approach to creativity:

+>“Creativity isn't about the advantage or disadvantage of a specific time or culture.
+Creativity is something that comes internally from a human being having a genuine mistrust of rules.
+And that may be the constant.
+It's almost like there's some rebellion in it.”

 # Bibliography